Important Lease-Option Factors

 Renting to own a house is very different from renting to own a couch.
 Lease-options don’t work out well for people who haven’t made that distinction.

 People who are building their credit, saving for a down payment or working on their credit history should consider rent to own.
-They are for people who aren’t ready to buy a house yet but are close.
+Rent to own is for people who aren’t ready to buy a house yet but are close.

-They’re a bad idea for people who don’t have steady work or credit.
+Lease-options might not be for people who don’t have steady work or credit.
 The big area people get confused with is the seriousness of renting to own.
-Rent to own should be treated like a home purchase because that’s the end goal.
+Rent to own should be treated like a home purchase because that’s the end goal of the program.

 Of course, some people take advantage of rent to own on both sides.
 However, if you treat renting to own as seriously as you do buying a home, you can avoid these situations by doing your research.